bartektelec/homelab/README.md

 Later I figured there is a huge market for used small form-factor PCs / thin clients.
 These may not sound very performant but are usually a good value for a buck.

 First one I bought was a HP ProDesk 600 G1 - sure, it is over 10 years old, but for 600 NOK (aprox.
-55 USD) I've got a 8GB Ram, 250GB SSD, 4 Core PC that doesn't need much power to run and is built on top of x86 which is way more compatible with most software than ARM-based solutions are.
+55 USD) I've got a 4 Core CPU, 8GB memory, 250GB SSD PC that doesn't need much power to run and is built on top of x86 which is way more compatible with most software than ARM-based architecture.

 ## 💻 Hardware